willieeaton/C-sharp-class-project/Outline.md

 # Project 1

+## Goals and Needs

 In this project we will create a simple application that prompts the user for input fields to populate a student object.
 When the input is complete we will display the information back to the user.
+This will teach basic input and output along with creating objects.

 - Create a new `Console` application and name it `[YourName].CodeLou.ExerciseProject`